Virginie Grimaldi: Debuts

 Virginie Grimaldi was born in 1977, near Bordeaux (Gironde).
 The desire to write came to her when reading her grandmother's poetry notebook, and she wrote the first draft of a novel when she was eight years old.

-In 2009 she created the blog Femme Sweet Femme where she wrote humorous notes under the pseudonym "Ginie".
+In 2009, she created the blog Femme Sweet Femme where she wrote humorous notes under the pseudonym "Ginie".
 This blog grew in popularity and allowed her to start writing her first novel.
 She closed down the blog in 2018.

-In 2014 she received the second prize “E-crire Aufeminin”, sponsored by Tatiana de Rosnay, for her short-story titled La peinture sur la bouche.
+In 2014, she received the second prize "E-crire Aufeminin", sponsored by Tatiana de Rosnay, for her short-story titled La peinture sur la bouche.

 Career

-Virginie Grimaldi published her very first book in 2015.
+Grimaldi published her very first book in 2015.
 The novel Le premier jour du reste de ma vie (City Edition) tells the story of Marie, an unhappy woman who decided to leave her husband and go on a three-month cruise to find happiness.
 The magazine Biba regarded it as a funny and light story, which "makes you feel good".
 The daily Sud Ouest considered the novel a "pure example of the chick lit".
 The book became a bestseller.
 In the same year Virginie Grimaldi signed with the publisher Fayard.

-In 2016 she published a second novel: Tu comprendras quand tu seras plus grande.
+In 2016, she published a second novel: Tu comprendras quand tu seras plus grande.
 In that book Julia, a miserable psychologist, takes on a new lease of life by working in a nursing home in Southern France.
 The cultural news website Just Focus says it has "a witty humour, endearing characters and a deep sense of humanity", but also complains about "some repetitive clichés".
 The Belgian daily L'Avenir ranks it among its 10 feel-good and chick lit books that "make you feel good", emphasizing the amusing, vivid and addicting style of Virginie Grimaldi.
 This book also became a bestseller, and the film rights were sold.

-Virginie Grimaldi published her third novel in 2017, Le parfum du bonheur est plus fort sous la pluie, in which Pauline, after breaking up with her husband Ben, tries to win him back by writing him letters.
+Grimaldi published her third novel in 2017, Le parfum du bonheur est plus fort sous la pluie, in which Pauline, after breaking up with her husband Ben, tries to win him back by writing him letters.
 The newspaper Libération welcomed "a well put together story […] in the same style as the feel-good novel or chick lit", as well as the sincerity and the touching writing of Virginie Grimaldi, while deploring two-dimensional characters.
 The Culturellement Vôtre webzine cheers the "volte-face" of the characters, who are not actually who they seem to appear, and the book exudes sensitivity and melancholy.
 The literary magazine ActuaLitté also appreciated the fact that the characters were not who they seemed to be: "the author reminds us – with simplicity and sincerity – that everybody creates their own reality".
 The work became a bestseller, and was among the 12 novels shortlisted for the 48th Prix Maison de la Presse.